NK Istra 1961: History

 During the summer manager Jurčić was fired, and replaced by Stjepan Deverić.
 Unstatisfied with the board, Deverić left before the start of the season.
 Branko Tucak became the new manager.
 After a string of bad results and clashed with the players, he was replaced by Krunoslav Jurčić.
 Bad results, compounded with a poor financial situation threatened the club with shutdown.
 The intervention of the Istria govurner and arrival of new sponsors managed to save the club, while the new president became Darko Jergović.

 Pula finished the 2006–07 season in eleventh place, and lost the play-offs to Zadar (3–0, 2–3).
 They would then return to the Druga HNL.

 Valdi Šumberac was appointed as the first manager.
 During this time, Istra was adopted by Demoni, who became the club's first group of ultras.
 At the end of August 2007 the club appointed Elvis Scoria as the new manager, while Šumberac remained as an assistant manager.
 Istra finished the season in the third place.
 However, the club finished the 2008–09 season as the champions of the Druga HNL and were promoted to the Prva HNL.

-NK Istra achieved their best domestic success in the 2013–14 season, when they reached the semifinal of the Croatian Cup.
+Istra 1961 achieved their best domestic success in the 2013–14 season, when they reached the semifinal of the Croatian Cup.

-In June 2018, NK Istra was bought by the Baskonia-Alaves Group, who acquired the majority stake in the club, buying a total of 85% of the shares.
+In June 2018, Istra was bought by the Baskonia-Alaves Group, who acquired the majority stake in the club, buying a total of 85% of the shares.

 On 14 April 2021, Istra 1961 repeated the success of the 2013–14 season, qualifying for the final of the Croatian Cup, with a 3–2 home victory over Rijeka in the semifinal.
 They fell 6–3 to Dinamo Zagreb in the final.

 On 26 November 2023, Istra 1961 broke record for number of people attending their home game at Stadion Aldo Drosina.
 The attendance were 8,606 people at the stadium that holds the capacity of 8,900.